tildetown/rodo/README.md

 ## Download

-Download this repository by clicking the `Clone or download` button at the top, then click `Download ZIP`
+Download this repository by clicking the `Clone or download` button at the top right and then by clicking `Download ZIP` from the drop-down list

 **or**